|Go Back: |

 Implement this lesson plan titled “First Encounters with Race and Racism: Teaching Ideas for Classroom Conversations” with youth in your school or library.
 The lesson plan, developed by Jinnie Spiegler, the director of curriculum at the Anti-Defamation League, can be used to begin a conversation or supplement one already underway.

-Implement this lesson plan from Teaching Tolerance titled “Teaching ‘The New Jim Crow’ Lesson 1: Talking About Race and Racism.”
+Implement this lesson plan from Learning for Justice titled “Teaching ‘The New Jim Crow’ Lesson 1: Talking About Race and Racism.”
 The lesson is designed for Grades 9-12.

 Implement this 11 lesson unit from Facing History titled Facing Ferguson: News Literacy in a Digital Age.
 Make sure to begin with lesson 1 since it prepares students to have difficult conversations about potentially controversial topics.